 Applications that do not adhere to program guidelines including:

-Incomplete or incorrect applications, including applications that are missing supporting documents
+Incomplete or incorrect applications, including applications that are missing supporting documents.

 Proposals that do not align with Council’s values of trust, respect, excellence, enjoyment fairness and openness.

 Applications that include illegal activity or a proposed event that may negatively impact the community or natural environment.